-

 Is it possible to create a trust structure for mortgage security over real estate?

-In theory, security agent under the new French regime should be able to be granted mortgages.
-Many French notaries are nevertheless still reluctant to have mortgage granted to the security agent and registered to its benefit on behalf of the relevant secured parties.
+Theoretically, a security agent under the new French regime should be able to be granted mortgages.
+Many French notaries are nevertheless still reluctant to have a mortgage granted to the security agent and registered to its benefit on behalf of the relevant secured parties.

-On the other hand, foreign trust duly created under applicable law and benefiting from a parallel debt can benefit from French mortgage (but not lender’s lien) securing the parallel debt.
+A foreign trust duly created under applicable law and benefiting from a parallel debt can benefit from the French mortgage (but not lender’s lien) securing the parallel debt.

 France: Real Estate